rbind/apreshill/content/blog/pm-notebook/02-quarto/index.md

 -   [Easier verbatim
     chunks](https://quarto.org/docs/computations/execution-options.html#fenced-echo)
     using `echo: fenced` as a code chunk option.
-For example, I am using this chunk option here (invisibly) to show a full chunk
+For example, I am using this chunk option here (invisibly) to show a chunk where I am suppressing the results printing:

 <div class="cell">